 “I started to think, what WOULD other people do if they were in a similar situation and DIDN’T cloth diaper?
 How would they diaper their children?”
 Kristen says on the Giving Diapers, Giving Hope website.

-Like CDF, the program is open to anyone within the continental United States.
+The program is open to anyone within the continental United States.
 Applicants must meet certain income requirements and pay for the shipping of the diapers.
 Recipients must return their diapers at the end of their loan.

 Local Diaper Lending Programs

-Sweet Cheeks Diaper Kits is a North Carolina non-profit that makes, collects and distributes cloth diapering supplies in their area.
+Local to me, Sweet Cheeks Diaper Kits is a North Carolina non-profit that makes, collects and distributes cloth diapering supplies in their area.
 Each kit contains everything a parent needs to cloth diaper one child full-time, including a diaper pail, handmade T-shirt diapers, donated brand-name diapers and covers, handmade wipes, a spray bottle, detergent, diaper cream, stay-dry liners AND on-going support!

 Volunteers from the community get together for a Diaper Derby each month, where they recycle old T-shirts to make the fitted T-shirt diapers for the kits.